FadyMorris/stock-calculator/README.md

 # stock-calculator
-Calculate the brokerage of buying and selling stock in [Egyptian Exchange (EGX)](http://www.egx.com.eg).
+Calculate the brokerage of buying and selling stocks in [Egyptian Exchange (EGX)](http://www.egx.com.eg).

 ## Description :